account931/account931-Laravel_2024_migration/README.md

 <p> ----------------------------------------------------------------------------------------- </p>

 ## 7. Passport
+Passport is intended to be used as OAuth, but we use it as access token only here
 <p> https://www.twilio.com/en-us/blog/build-secure-api-php-laravel-passport </p>
 #to be able to generate users access tokens (on login, register, etc)) u should firstly generate personal access token =>  <code> php artisan passport:client --personal  </code>
 <p> for tests, you run this command programmatically in code, see example in Tests\Feature\Http\Api\Api_Auth\ApiRegisterTest;